openstack/rally/doc/specs/in-progress/verification_refactoring.rst

-  In case of several deployments and one type of verifier(one repo), Rally creates several directories in ``~/.rally/tempest`` (``for-tempest-<uuid>`` where <uuid> is an UUID of deployment).
+  In case of several deployments and one type of verifier(one repo), Rally creates several directories in ``~/.rally/tempest`` (``for-tempest-<uuid>`` where <uuid> is a UUID of deployment).
 Each of these directories will include same files.
 The difference only in config files which can be stored wherever we want.
   Also, we have one more directory with the same data - cache directory